 Open Michigan - Engineering - From the University of Michigan, open courses in introductory engineering and physics topics.

-Open Textbook Library - Engineering - From the University of Minnesota, open textbooks in engineering and applied mathematics.
+Open Textbook Library - Engineering and Technology - From the University of Minnesota, open textbooks in computer science, engineering and technology, humanities, math, natural sciences, etc.

 Openly Available Sources Integrated Search (OASIS) - OASIS is a search tool that makes the discovery of open content easier by searching nearly 100 open sources at one time.